munificent/craftinginterpreters/book/optimization.md

 performance effect of that change is highly dependent on the memory use of the Lox program being run.
-A tiny Lox microbenchmark may not have enough values scattered around in memory for the effect to be noticeable, and even things like the addresses handed out to us by the C memory allocator can affect things.
+A tiny Lox microbenchmark may not have enough values scattered around in memory for the effect to be noticeable, and even things like the addresses handed out to us by the C memory allocator can impact the results.

 If we did our job right, basically everything gets a little faster, especially on larger, more complex Lox programs.
 But it is possible that the extra bitwise